amanda-lambda/pokemon-sprite-generator/README.md

 Generate a pokemon sprite, given specified classes.

+A complementary repository to the [PokemonGenerator](https://github.com/SpenDM/PokemonGenerator), which creates pokedex text entries based on type.

 The network is a hybrid between VAE-GAN, AE-GAN, and a CVAE network in order to accomplish conditional image generation (see references below).
 One of the attractive things about AE-GAN is its training stability and robustness; I've had a lot of trouble in the past getting GANs to train stably, so this was a hugely appealing factor.
 Another aspect was the network's "ColorPicker", which acted as the final transposed convolutional layer in the network.
 It's output has a channel depth of 16 with a softmax activation applied to the channel dimension.
 This forced the generator to pick one of 16 indices for each pixel.
 Elsewhere in the network, the generator generated 16 colours (essentially a palette), and this palette was multiplied against the 16-depth index layer.
 This was done three times separately to create red, green, and blue channels for output, and allowed colours to be easily coordinated across the output image.
 I decided to incorporate the variational aspects of VAE-GAN and conditional aspects of CVAE so I could get more controllable image generation. i.e., instead of just being able to generate a Pokemon, I'd be able to generate a Pokemon based on what types I specified.

 [NOTE] Work in progress!
 Under construction...